-As the Exchange has previously stated, invocation of the provisions NYSE Amex Equities Rule 123C(8) to attract offsetting interest is intended to be used for extreme, and likely rare circumstances where there exists such a large imbalance at the close that a DMM is unable to close the security without significantly dislocating the price of the security.
-This is evidenced by the fact that during the course of the Pilot, the Exchange invoked the provisions of NYSE Amex Equities Rule 123C(8), including the provisions of the Extreme Order Imbalance Pilot pursuant to NYSE Amex Equities Rule 123C(8)(a)(1), in only two securities on June 26, 2009, the date of the annual rebalancing of Russell Indexes.
+As the Exchange has previously stated, NYSE Amex Equities Rule 123C(9) will be invoked to attract offsetting interest in rare circumstances where there exists an extreme imbalance at the close such that a DMM is unable to close the security without significantly dislocating the price.
+This is evidenced by the fact that during the course of the Pilot, the Exchange invoked the provisions of NYSE Amex Equities Rule 123C(9), including the provisions of the Extreme Order Imbalance Pilot pursuant to NYSE Amex Equities Rule 123C(9)(a)(1), in only two securities on June 26, 2009, the date of the annual rebalancing of Russell Indexes.